anneporcia/amplitude-project-des5/README.md

 ## 🚀 Running the Pipeline

-To execute the full ETL process, simply run the main script from your terminal:
+To execute the full process, simply run the main script from your terminal:

 ```bash
 python main.py